cravvnn/deadlock-dolly/README.md

 Native playback uses a Deadlock-specific view hook; Console playback and manual paused flight retain the console implementation.
-The user reports smooth native panning in 0.3.9;
-this restart correction still needs an in-game check.
-Windows packaging and game behavior are separate validation steps.
-Consult [VALIDATION.md](docs/VALIDATION.md) and the generated Windows `BUILD_INFO.json` for the checks that have actually run.

 Dolly source uses the [MIT license](LICENSE.txt).
 The bundled official unlocker and other components retain their own notices under `third_party/`.
 Artwork